 Photo by @forrealzjj on Instagram

 2. Where Sea Life Comes Alive

-Call us Captain Obvious, but, SeaWorld® Orlando is the one of the best places to spot turtles in Central Florida.
+Call us Captain Obvious, but, SeaWorld® Orlando is one of the best places to spot turtles in Central Florida.
 Head to an experience like no other, the Turtle Trek 3D 360° dome is an exciting learning experience about the life of sea turtles.
 But the fun doesn’t stop when the film ends!
-Turtle Trek also includes rescue turtles that the SeaWorld® rescue team are rehabilitating.
+Turtle Trek also includes rescue turtles that the SeaWorld® rescue team is rehabilitating.
 Visit these turtles before they head back to the wild!

 Photo by @dayhna1 on Instagram